 Insiders tip: When I had a meal here with my friend Cath, we shared the wine pairing.
 For two women it was more than enough, especially with an extra cocktail each to start, and we were a little tipsy by the end of the evening.
 You can arrange complimentary car pickup and drop-off from your hotel or villa when you book. website

 Mozaic is an institution in Ubud, and on any given night, there will be a cohort of older expats pretending they speak more Indonesian than they do.
-The setting is very pretty with open areas looking out to fragrant gardens.
 The style is much more European (specifically French) than the first two options on my list, and I found the dishes slightly less visionary, although delicious and beautifully presented.
 The meals are complemented by the usual high standard of Balinese service, and you may enjoy the more relaxed, convivial atmosphere.

 This is a slightly less expensive tasting menu than the others at R2.05m (US$135) for the 6 courses including wine pairing, or R2.7m for 8 courses including wine.
 The vegetarian menu is R600,000 for 6 courses without the wine pairing.
 The wine list is excellent.